mariahnorell/website/content/courses/intro_pa/python/python.md

 Now that we have installed Anaconda and have Jupyter Notebook, we can begin coding!

-## Pandas
+## Pandas Library

+Programming languages have libraries that act as a collection of code that has been stored together in one single file.
+Using the designated code 'unlocks' your access to that library, which in turn allows you to do some pretty powerful computing.
+To start writing Python code, you will need to do your research on which libraries you need for your analysis.
+For now, we will begin with the `pandas` library.

-Pandas is a library within Python that makes data analysis with large data sets easy.
+`Pandas` is a library within Python that makes data analysis with large data sets easy.
 It allows anyone to do basic, intermediate, and advanced level manipulations.
 It is widely used by data analysts and data scientists to perform operations commonly done in Excel, SPSS, or R. Pandas operates in a rows-to-columns fashion (2D data set) which is called a 'DataFrame'.
 Think of a Google spreadsheet, SPSS file, or Excel workbook.
 You can create a DataFrame from scratch or you can read in a data file.
 Most commonly, this is shortened to `df` when writing code.
 We will begin with reading in Excel files to mimic real-world scenarios and use cases.

 Whenever you want to add a new library for your code, the `import` command will be used.
 Open up a Jupyter Notebook file (.ipynb) and write the following command in a code cell: